 First, the government wants to protect domestic employment.
 High imports are intensifying competition and threatening domestic industries.
 When it cannot compete, the industry dies and leaves more unemployed in the country.

 Second, barriers aim to protect domestic consumers, security, and the environment.
-The government restricts imports for products that are dangerous and do not meet domestic standards.
-For example, these products harm consumer health or pollute the domestic environment.
+The government restricts imports of dangerous products that do not meet domestic standards.
+These products harm consumer health or pollute the domestic environment.
 Likewise, the defense industry often enjoys a significant protection level because it is strategic for national security.

 Third, the government is trying to protect the new industry.
 By limiting imports, the government reduces competitive pressure on the infant industry.
 That way, the industry can grow, reach a mature stage, and be more competitive in the international market.